-- · Contact askHR online by visiting myHR - Ask a question online live chat or by email - Chat directly with a member of the askHR team at 1866 899 8999
+- Contact askHR online by visiting myHR - Ask a question online live chat or by email

 Team TELUS Flex Overview

 Under Team TELUS Flex, you start with a set of benefits paid by TELUS (the Primary coverage) and also receive an amount of employer money (Health Dollars and Credits).
 Then you choose the best way to use the Health Dollars and Credits to build your own personal plan.